Anthony Kenny: Philosophical work

-Although deeply interested in traditional Catholic teaching and continuing to attend the Catholic Mass, Kenny now explicitly defines himself as an agnostic, explaining in his What I Believe both why he is not a theist and why he is not an atheist.
-His 2006 book What I Believe has (as Ch 3) "Why I am Not an Atheist", which begins: "Many different definitions may be offered of the word 'God'.
+Although deeply interested in traditional Catholic teaching and continuing to take limited participation in the Catholic Mass, Kenny now explicitly defines himself as an agnostic, explaining in the third chapter of his What I Believe (2006) both why he is not a theist and why he is not an atheist:"Many different definitions may be offered of the word 'God'.
 Given this fact, atheism makes a much stronger claim than theism does.
 The atheist says that no matter what definition you choose, 'God exists' is always false.
 The theist only claims that there is some definition which will make 'God exists' true.
-In my view, neither the stronger nor the weaker claim has been convincingly established".
-He goes on: "the true default position is neither theism nor atheism, but agnosticism ... a claim to knowledge needs to be substantiated; ignorance need only be confessed."
-He defends the rationality of an agnostic praying to a God whose existence he doubts, stating "It surely is no more unreasonable than the act of a man adrift in the ocean, trapped in a cave, or stranded on a mountainside, who cries for help though he may never be heard or fires a signal which may never be seen."
+In my view, neither the stronger nor the weaker claim has been convincingly established."He goes on: "the true default position is neither theism nor atheism, but agnosticism ... a claim to knowledge needs to be substantiated; ignorance need only be confessed."